Why Developing Communication is a Safeguarding PriorityWithout valuing their voice we will never create a shared world. #Communication Click To Tweet

 This is not a communication target, it is a safeguarding necessity.

-Without an effective way to communicate how can a child raise concerns?
-How can they explain what happened?
+Without an effective way to communicate how can a child raise safeguarding concerns?
+How can they explain what happened or ask for help?
 Often a child without a valued communication system must rely on their actions.
 It is easy to label these actions as challenging behaviour.
 Without a strong advocate and culture of skill teaching the restrictive practices may begin.

 We as professionals, parents, carers, advocates must prioritise valuing the voice of the child.
 A child will only feel they have value if we prove we value what they have to say.
 Often a choice is one of the first elements of child voice addressed once the child can discriminate between objects or options..
 For example, Which toy or activity do you want?
 PECS focuses on exchanging a picture for a motivating object.
 It may be a talking mat with likes and dislikes.
 This is just a start and we need to ensure they are provided with explicit teaching with the aim of allowing the child to share opinions, emotions, question and most importantly say “no”.
 Facilities to indicate/say/communicate “I don’t Like”, “Stop” and “No” should be available at all times.